nevinera/pathfinder-builds/gestalt/ward-master/skill-02.md

 Swim                 |   |  +3   |   1   | x | Str | -1  |
 Use Magic Device     | x |       |       |   | Cha | -2  |

-### Notes
-* Lore Warden forces two Int skills - knowledges will get redundant soon, but a couple points in it will help a lot now, and a little later.
-* You don't have trapfinding yet, but we shouldn't see any magical traps until later.